 The museum shows the extraordinary changes in medicine that have taken place in the past 150 years.
 See displays on the history of surgery, anaesthesia, nursing, dental surgery, pharmacy, obstetrics, blood transfusion, blood letting and wartime medicine.

-Corner of London Road / St Bartholomew's Road, Reading, Berkshire, RG1 3QA
+London Road, Reading, Berkshire, RG1 3QA

 Built in 1879 (with later extensions) on a site presented by George Palmer.
 Architects involved in its construction and furnishing include Waterhouse, Bodley and Comper.
 Notable features include a Comper ‘medallion‘, windows by Comper and Bodley and a rood carved by Herr Zwink of Oberammergau.
 There are also Orthodox icons on display as the church is also used by the St Elias Greek Orthodox Church.